davidmerfield/Blot-theme-engine/README.md

 var app, theme, locals;

-// Create the theme.
-You'd normally do this ahead of time. fs.mkdirSync('theme');
+// Create the theme files.
+You'd normally do
+// this ahead of time at your leisure. fs.mkdirSync('theme');
 fs.writeFileSync('theme/home.html', '{{title}}');